FabriJuncal/Bootstrap-template/README.md

 }
 ```

-A directory with the name "node_modules" with the following directories will also be created inside:
+A directory with the name <b>"node_modules"</b> with the following directories will also be created inside:

 * bootstrap
 * font-awesome